moneroguides/monero-guides/content/tutorials/00x03 Mining Monero; P2Pool quick start guide.md

 **Mac users beware, this tutorial doesn't contain specific advice for you.
 However, you should be able to follow the linux instructions without too much trouble.**

 In addition to this software you'll need 50GB or more disk space free.
-This is necessary for downloading either a full of pruned copy of the blockchain.
+This is necessary for downloading either a full or pruned copy of the blockchain.

 This guide assumes no previous mining experience.
 If you already have xmrig and/or the latest version of the Monero daemon, you may wish to to look at the official [P2Pool repo](https://github.com/SChernykh/p2pool/) for more specific instructions.